 (#3233)

-When the value of the Type subfield is equal to 1 and the value of the Subtype subfield is equal to 10, the remaining subfields within the Frame Control field of S1G Control frames are the following: Bandwidth Indication, Dynamic Indication, Power Management, More Data, Poll Type.
-In this case, the format of the Frame Control field is illustrated in Figure 8-3c (Frame Control field in S1G Control frames when Subtype is equal to 10).
+For a frame carried in a S1G PPDU, when the value of the Type subfield is equal to 1 and the value of the Subtype subfield is equal to 10, the remaining subfields within the Frame Control field of S1G Control frames are the following: Bandwidth Indication, Dynamic Indication, Power Management, More Data, Poll Type.
+In this case, the format of the Frame Control field is illustrated in Figure 8-3c (Frame Control field in S1G PPDU when Type is 1 and Subtype is equal to 10).